By Lynne Forrest

 Remember there will be times when we may be seen as the persecutor.
 Our challenge is to stay in touch with our truth and allow others the right (and they do have the right) to have their story.
 The two versions; your story and their story, do not have to match for you to be happy.
 That’s a common, but mistaken, idea.

 Remember that just because we believe these stories does not make them true.
 But when we do believe them, we will act in ways that make them true!
 This is a profound and simple dawning of consciousness that holds a key to the door off the triangle.
 Used with sincere desire and rigorous, self-loving truth, these steps are the process that takes us all the way, straight through to the “Off” exit.
 As we liberate ourselves through self-responsibility and truth telling, we transform our lives.
-We actualize our Higher Selves, thus realizing the possibility that lies within each of us to live, not out of an ego limited story, but to expand into a much bigger and wonderful experience of life.
+We actualize our higher, “Observer Self,” thus realizing the possibility that lies within each of us to live, not out of an victim-ego story, but to expand into a much bigger and more wonderful experience of life.

 © 2008 Lynne Forrest